vtex-apps/cybersource-ui/docs/README.md

 }
 ```

-# Cyber Source UI
+### Optional: Merchant Defined Fields

-### Merchant Defined Fields
+- In VTEX Admin, search for "Cybersource" to navigate to the app's admin panel.
-- In the Merchant Defined Fields Tab, users can define custom fields.
+- In the `Merchant Defined Fields` tab, users can define custom fields.
-- The text input follows these rules
+- The text input follows these rules:
-    1. Any values outside of **{{}}** these curly brackets will be taken at direct value
+    1. Any values outside of **{{}}** curly brackets will be taken at direct value
     2. Any values between the **{{}}** must be in the following format `Reference Word|Modification Word|Values`
         1. All reference words can be found in the `Show All Referencable Words` dropdown
             1. Reference words can be left blank if `Modification Word` and `Values` are present